sauce-archives/help/docs/getting-started/recorder.md

 permalink: docs/getting-started/recorder/
 ---

-In this tutorial we will walk you through the different components of the CONTINUOUS Recorder.
+In this tutorial we will walk you through the different components of the TestObject Recorder.

 What you need: